sbadirli/Fine-Grained-ZSL-with-DNA/DNA Embeddings/README.md

 ## Getting Started

-This is a ReadMe file for running the Jupyter Notebooks created for DNA-Embeddings
+This is the repo for running the Jupyter Notebooks created for learning DNA-Embeddings

 ## Prerequisites